 During the 1950s, she bought into the ballclub that she had followed all of her life.
 During a luncheon conversation, stockbroker M. Donald Grant happened to tell Joan that he always wanted to manage a ballclub.
 She commented that she always wanted to own one, and convinced him to sell her his one share in the Giants.
 She eventually owned nearly 10 percent of the club.
 Then, when the owner majority decided to move the franchise out of state, Joan opposed them and tried in vain to buy them out.

 On October 18, 1960, a biographical sketch of the National League’s new New York franchise owner appeared in the New York Times.
-Interestingly, the piece refers to the lady only as “Mrs. Charles Shipman Payson,” and “Mrs. Payson” That custom apparently carried over from nearly 50 years earlier when the St. Louis papers reported the new owner of the St. Louis Cardinals.
+Interestingly, the piece refers to the lady only as “Mrs. Charles Shipman Payson,” and “Mrs. Payson”14 That custom apparently carried over from nearly 50 years earlier when the St. Louis papers reported the new owner of the St. Louis Cardinals.
 Instead of giving Helene Hathaway Robison Britton’s full name, the media simply called her Mrs. Schuyler Britton.
 Though at the time the baseball world fretted over a woman taking over the helm, little attention was paid to the fact that Helene Britton was the first woman to own a major league baseball club.
-Joan Payson was the first to purchase one, and that fact, too. went unnoticed.
+Joan Payson was the first to purchase one, and that fact too went unnoticed.
 Joan’ s brother Jock’s credentials by then, his positions as Ambassador to Britain, and publisher of the New York Herald Tribune then took precedence, as that information appeared in the story’s lead paragraph.
-Albeit, the article relays some revealing details about Joan Payson’s persona.
+However, the article relays some revealing details about Joan Payson’s persona.